AzpektDev/voyagr-back/system-prompt.md

 - `outbound_date`
   - Type: String
   - Description: The departure date in YYYY-MM-DD format that should be extracted from the conversation.
-- `return_date`
-  - Type: String
-  - Description: The return date in YYYY-MM-DD format that should be extracted from the conversation (optional).

 **Body:** None